1986 Kangaroo tour of Great Britain and France: Test Venues

 For the match at Craven Park, Kangaroo tour broadcaster Network Ten had to hire extra lighting to bring the lights up to broadcasting standard.
 It would become a common theme and problem during tour games for Ten with all bar the Ashes tests and the games against Wigan, Leeds and Hull F.C. being played at night at grounds where the lighting was usually not up to broadcast standard.

 Leeds were unlucky not to be awarded a try midway through the second half after it appeared that replacement forward Trevor Skerrett had managed to get the ball down after good lead up work by former Great Britain international Jeff Greyshon.
 However an un-sighted referee Whitfield ruled that Skerrett had been held up in-goal.
 Leeds only other scoring opportunity came in the first half but young winger David Creasser missed a relatively simple penalty kick from in front of the posts.
 Leeds' centre pairing for the game were Cronulla-Sutherland imports Andrew Ettingshausen and Mark McGaw who would play against Leeds for Australia on the 1990 Kangaroo tour.
+When Don Furner originally selected his team for the game, Steve Folkes was to partner Crusher Cleal in Australia's second row with Paul Sironen coming off the bench.
+However a minor calf injury for Folkes at training saw Sironen start in No.11 with Greg Dowling coming onto the bench.

 The Kangaroos only match against a full county lineup was played in front of the English leg's smallest crowd of just 4,233 at Craven Park in Barrow-in-Furness.
-As of 2017 this would be the 11th last game the Kangaroos played at the home of the Barrow club.
+As of 2024 this would be the 11th last game the Kangaroos played at the home of the Barrow club.